 Products made from genuine Irish woven fabric, such as garments or table linens, can be labelled 'Irish linen' although sometimes the made up item may have been assembled elsewhere.
 The term Irish linen refers to the constituent fabric.

 A list of the members company logos can be seen below, you can click on these to go to their website:

 For linen fabrics by the metre for apparel, upholstery or curtains please contact: Baird McNutt, John England, or Emblem Weavers.

-For household Irish linen fabrics and made-up linens, such as damask tablelinen, bed linen, tea towels, or ecclesiastical linen please contact: Thomas Ferguson or Samuel Lamont.
+For household Irish linen fabrics and made-up linens, such as damask tablelinen, bed linen, tea towels, or ecclesiastical linen please contact: Thomas Ferguson , Samuel Lamont or Enrich & Endure.

 For theatrical linen fabrics for theatre, television and film please contact Belfast Theatrical Linens.